mdvb1001/Flashcard-Generator/README.md

 	- Basic Flashcard:

-	  You will be prompted to enter a question, followed by the answer.
+	  You will be prompted to enter a question, followed by an answer.

 	  Example: